matyalatte/tuw/README.md

 - `SimpleCommandRunner*-macOS.tar.bz2` is for Mac.<br>
 - `SimpleCommandRunner*-Linux.tar.bz2` is for Ubuntu (20.04 or later).<br>

-(The Linux one won't work on old Ubuntu versions and other linux distributions due to glibc dependances.)<br>
+(The Linux build won't work on old Ubuntu versions and other linux distributions due to glibc dependances.)<br>

 ## Examples
 There are some [json files](./examples) to learn how to use.<br>